-Budgeted expenditures reflect the anticipated cost to the City of providing some plan check and inspection services through a consultant.
-These costs are passed through in full to project applicants.
+Budgeted expenditures reflect the anticipated cost to the City for the Development Review contract planners described above, and to provide some building plan check and inspection services through a consultant.
+The building plan check and inspection services costs are passed through in full to project applicants.